Beijing-Miyun Water Diversion Canal

 The Beijing-Miyun Water Diversion Canal, abbreviated as Jingmi Diversion Canal, is a water diversion canal located within Beijing, China.
 It has a total length of 112.7 kilometers.
 Construction began in 1960, with the first phase completed in 1961 and the second phase finished in 1966.
 The project's primary goal is to divert water from the Chaobai River, stored in the Miyun Reservoir, into urban areas of Beijing.
 As the most important water supply route for the city, the Jingmi Diversion Canal is often said to deliver “two out of every three cups of water consumed daily by Beijing residents.”

 Flow through

 The Jingmi Diversion Canal originates from the main dam of the Bai River at the Miyun Reservoir.
-It flows through the Huairou Reservoir and Kunming Lake in the Summer Palace, eventually joining the Yongding River Diversion Channel at Binjiao.
+It flows through the Huairou Reservoir and Kunming Lake in the Summer Palace, eventually joining the Yongding River Diversion Canal at Binjiao.
 The section from Kunming Lake to Binjiao, together with the stretch from Binjiao to Yuyuantan of the Yongding River Diversion Channel, is known as the Kunyu River.
 The Jingmi Diversion Channel passes through five districts of Beijing in sequence: Miyun District, Huairou District, Shunyi District, Changping District, and Haidian District.